 Avoid these injuries by adjusting your seating position and being conscious of it.
 Likewise, implement exercising into your daily routine to loosen your body to prevent stiffness.
 Make sure that you attend a routine check-up with your doctor to ensure that you have not acquired any injuries.
 After all, prevention is the number one top solution to solving common truck driver health concerns.

-5. Depression & Isolation
+6. Depression and Isolation

 A life on the road can take a toll on your mental health.
 Many long-haul truckers experience loneliness, and this can lead to depression.
 Sometimes depression can go undetected by anyone other than the trucker because they’re not around their families often enough for them to notice a change in their behavior.
 If you are suffering from depression, focusing on other aspects of your life will be difficult.